 • David Hutsell, PGA director of instruction at The Elkridge Club in Baltimore, Md., earned the biggest victory of his career when he won a sudden-death playoff to claim the 44th PGA Professional National Championship at Hershey (Pa.)
 Country Club.

 • OMEGA signs a five-year strategic partnership to become The Official Timekeeper of The PGA of America through the Centennial in 2016.

 • The PGA of America unveils Golf 2.0, a targeted, focused, long-range strategic plan for the golf industry to substantially increase the number of golfers to 40 million by the year 2020 while growing the relevance of golf in America.

-• Keegan Bradley dueled Jason Dufner through a three-hole aggregate playoff, making a birdie on the 16th hole to capture the 93rd PGA Championship at Atlanta Country Club by one stroke, and becoming only the third player in at least 100 years to win a major championship in his first try.
+• Keegan Bradley and Jason Dufner duel through a three-hole aggregate playoff.
+Bradley makes a birdie on the 16th hole and captures the 93rd PGA Championship at Atlanta Country Club by one stroke, to become only the third player in at least 100 years to win a major championship in his first try.
 Bradley is also one of five PGA Champions (following Jack Burke Jr., Dave Marr, Davis Love III and Rich Beem) who is the son of a PGA Professional.

 • RBC becomes an Official Patron of The PGA of America.